npfs/npfs.github.io/issuance.md

 ![][issuance-by-voucher]

-You will need to enter a number of details for the patient, including Name, Date of Birth, Gender and Postcode to find the correct URN for the patient.
+You will need to enter a number of details for the patient, including Gender, Date of Birth, Name and Postcode to find the correct URN for the patient.

-In addition, specific details about the voucher must be recorded

-![][issuance-by-voucher-details]

-**Voucher Type** - Select FP10SS (GP10SS in Scotland) for a Prescription, or Other for an Anti-Viral voucher (see example below)

-**Voucher Reference** - The prescription number or reference number if printed, otherwise enter **N/A**

-**Antiviral** - The type and dosage of Antiviral issued

-**GP Practice Code** - Enter the GP practice code and select the corresponding practice

-![][issuance-voucher]
+The type of identification documentation presented for the patient must be provided, and whether the person collecting the anti-viral is the patient themselves or a proxy.

+![][issuance-patient-details]

+![][issuance-voucher-document]

 ## Identification of Collecting Person